hunarbatra/model-written-evals/README.md

 # Model Written Evals for generating Inverse Scaling effect datasets

 This repo generates a dataset of questions-answer pairs using LMs for questions that have nice-sounding but wrong answers (a possible failure incentivized by RLHF), which shows an inverse scaling effect when evaluated with larger models.
+This project is inspired by '[Discovering Language Model Behaviors with Model-Written Evaluations](https://cdn2.assets-servd.host/anthropic-website/production/files/model-written-evals.pdf)' by Perez et. al
 The model written evaluations set consists of input-output pairs { $(x_i, y_i)_{i=1...n\} | x \in Questions, y \in ['Yes', 'No']$ }, where $y_1,...,y_n$ are drawn from the finite set of possible answer labels [‘Yes’, ‘No’].

 This model written eval set generation involved the following steps: